-If a fire should occur, please pull the fire alarm and inform the nearest staff member who in turn will notify Chuck Layosa , the School Director.
-The School Director will call 911 to alert the local fire department.
-The school has an effective plan for the implementation of fire safety and evaluates it yearly.
-At this time, the school has no plans to make any changes to its policy or procedure.

-ACKNOWLEDGEMENT OF STUDENTS/STAFF:

-I acknowledge that I have read and understand the policies and procedures explicated in this document titled:

-"Campus Safety and Security Policy and Fire Safety Report."
-I also acknowledge that I accept the conditions and responsibilities outlined within this document.
+If a five should essue please pull the five alarm and info rm the pearest staff member who in turn will notify If a fire should occur, please pull the fire alarm and info Scott Bills , the School Director.
+The School Director will call 911 to alert the local fire department n of fire safety and evaluates it yearly.
+At this time, the school has no plans to make any changes to its policy or proce edure.
+ACKNOWLEDGEMENT OF STUDENTS/STAFF: I acknowledge that I have read and understand the po licies and procedures explicated in this document titled: "Campus Safety and Security Policy and Fire Safety Rec port."
+I also acknowledge that I accept the conditions and responsibilities outlined within this document. , Signature of Student/Employee: Date: Signature of Administration: Date: